Sonosfera

 | Legal for business use? | No | Yes |

 This is why understanding royalty-free vs licensed music matters.
-When you use a service built specifically for commercial use, the licensing is bundled.
-You stop paying multiple organisations for the same outcome.
+When you use a service built specifically for commercial use, the documentation should match the exact catalogue you play.

 Still paying hundreds for IMRO and PPI?
 See my yearly saving.
-Compare your current cost with Sonosfera at £19.99/month.
+Compare your current cost with Sonosfera's supported pricing.

 IMRO inspectors visit Irish businesses without warning to check if music is playing and whether the venue has a valid licence.
 If caught playing unlicensed music, you can face retrospective fees, civil damages for copyright infringement, and legal costs.